 Uganda’s development strategy hinges on the five-year National Development Plan (NDP) FY2011-2015.
-The NDP’s main theme is “Growth, Employment and Socio-Economic Transformation for Prosperity,” broadening the country’s development strategy from poverty reduction to structural transformation, and aiming to raise growth and living standards.
-The NDP is the first in a series of six plans intended to transform Uganda over thirty years into a modern and prosperous country.
-Launched in 2010, the NDP is set to expire in 2015 where the two remaining years of implementation will be guided by an on-going Mid-Term Review.
+The title of the NDP is “Growth, Employment and Socio-Economic Transformation for Prosperity,” to broadening the country’s development strategy from poverty reduction to structural transformation and aiming to raise growth and living standards.
+The NDP is the first in a series of six plans intended to transform Uganda into a modern and prosperous country over a thirty-year period.
+Launched in 2010, the current NDP is set to expire in 2015 and the two remaining years of implementation will be guided by the recommendation in the forthcoming Mid-Term Review.

-At Uganda’s 50th Independence Anniversary celebrations in October 2012, President Yoweri Museveni outlined his renewed vision for the country focusing on ten critical points:
+At Uganda’s 50th Independence Anniversary celebrations in October 2012, President Yoweri Museveni outlined his renewed vision for the country focusing on 10 critical points:

 Fighting ideological disorientation